keinervonuns/PlayMix/README.md

 - `wpctl` for master volume control
 - MPRIS-compatible media players for metadata/album art

+### Hardware & Platform

+This plugin is designed for the **Soomfon CN003** Stream Deck alternative and runs on a modified version of the [opendeck-akp05](https://github.com/ambiso/opendeck-akp05) plugin by [ambiso](https://github.com/ambiso).

+**Key modification**: Dial presses toggle (press/release events) instead of only sending the down event, enabling press-and-hold detection for mode switching.

 ### Included Application Icons

 The plugin includes icons for common applications: